N2PK VNA - Not your Dad's grid dip meter

 assembled top

-The small pitch ICs (AD9851 and LTC2440 ones) were really painful to mount.
-Could not avoid using a desoldering wick to remove the solder bridges.
+The small pitch ICs (AD9851 and LTC2440 ones) were a bit painful to solder.
+Had to use a desoldering wick to remove a few solder bridges.
 All other ICs came out just fine.

 AD9851